dmfrodrigues/feup-tcom-ex/README.md

 This repository is made available by Diogo Rodrigues ([dmfrodrigues2000@gmail.com](mailto:dmfrodrigues2000@gmail.com)) under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](LICENSE).
 To spare you from reading it, the main points are:

 1. You are free to copy and redistribute these works, as long as:
-    a.
-You give appropriate credit, including at least my name (Diogo Rodrigues), email address ([dmfrodrigues2000@gmail.com](mailto:dmfrodrigues2000@gmail.com)).
+    1. You give appropriate credit, including at least my name (Diogo Rodrigues) and email address ([dmfrodrigues2000@gmail.com](mailto:dmfrodrigues2000@gmail.com)).
-    b.
-You don't use it for commercial purposes (don't sell it).
+    2. You don't use it for commercial purposes (don't sell it).
-    c.
-You don't remix, transform or build upon this material.
+    3. You don't remix, transform or build upon this material.
 Documents must be redistributed as-is, without modification.
 You can contribute by suggesting changes, and proper credit will be given to you.